-On June 13, 2016, the Company entered into a Securities Purchase Agreement (the June 2016 Purchase Agreement) with an investor, pursuant to which the Company issued and sold, in a registered direct offering (the June 2016 Offering), an aggregate of 2,311,764 shares of common stock, par value \$0.01 per share, of the Company at an offering price of \$1.36 per share.
-In addition, the Company sold Pre-Funded Series B Warrants (the Pre-Funded Series B Warrants) to purchase 2,100,000 shares of common stock (and the shares of common stock issuable upon exercise of the Pre-Funded Series B Warrants), in lieu of shares of common stock to the extent that the purchase of common stock would cause the beneficial ownership of the Purchaser, together with its affiliates and certain related parties, to exceed 9.99% of our common stock.
-The Company offered these shares and warrants under the June 2016 Purchase Agreement pursuant to the 2015 Registration Statement.
-The Company received gross proceeds of approximately \$6.0 million before the deduction of the placement agent fee and offering expenses in the June 2016 Offering.
+On February 14, 2017, the Company entered into a securities purchase agreement whereby it sold, in a public offering (the February 14, 2017 Public Offering), an aggregate of 19,385,869 shares of common stock of the Company at an offering price of \$0.23 per share.
+In addition, the Company sold Series AA Warrants (the Series AA Warrants) to purchase up to 16,489,402 shares of common stock and Pre-Funded Series BB Warrants (the Pre-Funded Series BB Warrants) to purchase up to 2,600,000 shares of common stock.
+The Series AA Warrants have an exercise price of \$0.23 per share, have a five year life and are immediately exercisable.
+The Pre-Funded Series BB Warrants were offered at \$0.22 per share, are immediately exercisable for \$0.01 per share of common stock, do not have an expiration date and were issued in lieu of shares of common stock to the extent that the purchase of common stock would cause the beneficial ownership of the purchaser of such shares, together with its affiliates and certain related parties, to exceed 9.99% of our common stock.
+The Company received approximately \$5.0 million in gross proceeds before the deduction of the placement agent fees and offering expenses (excluding any proceeds from the exercise of the warrants) in the February 14, 2017 Public Offering.